 If you are considering acne scar treatment in the Boston area, our team of medical professionals can help.
 Request a consultation online or contact us at (617) 731-1600 to schedule your appointment.

-Rolling scars are the subtle or sometimes pronounced undulations that occur in acne prone skin.
+Rolling scars are undulations that occur in acne prone skin.
 These are often the scars that are most noticeable in varying types of room lighting.
-Injection with soft tissue fillers such as Restylane may provide temporary relief from rolling scars.
-In addition to Restylane, other injectable substances such as Silicone and Collagen can be used to improve the appearance of depressed scars.
-For this reason, it is often best to use this therapy in combination with other cosmetic procedures.
-Subcision is a relatively new technique that is also quite successful at improving soft, depressed scars.
-These types of scars can be a challenge to treat, and it is important to choose surgeons skilled in many different procedures to maximize your treatment options.
-Scars may also be significantly improved with non-invasive lasers (CoolTouch® II, SmoothBeam) and fractional resurfacing with the Fraxel® laser.
-These non-invasive lasers have been a dramatic advance in our ability to improve scars.
-They require little after care, no needles and can often produce dramatic results.
+Injection with soft tissue fillers such as Restylane or Juvederm may provide temporary relief from rolling scars.
+It is often best to use fillers in combination with other cosmetic procedures.
+Subcision is a procedure during which tethered scars are gently released to improve skin contour.
+Rolling scars can be a challenge to treat, and it is important to choose surgeons skilled in many different procedures to maximize your treatment options.
+Scars may also be significantly improved with fractional resurfacing lasers such as the Fraxel laser.

-Boxcar scars are usually small, clearly defined indentations in the skin.
+Boxcar scars are small, clearly defined indentations in the skin.
 They occur all over the face, most notably on the temples and cheeks.
 Treatment of shallow boxcar scars can be accomplished with laser skin resurfacing, but deeper boxcar scars are best removed surgically.
 Direct excision with suturing, as well as elevation of the scar with use of a surgical adhesive to fix the newly flattened scar in place, are just two of the many treatment options available.
-Boxcar scars also often respond well to SmoothBeam, CoolTouch and Fraxel laser treatments.
-Various techniques are available to your surgeon, and our team of physicians will work together to develop a comprehensive treatment plan for acne scars.
+Boxcar scars also often respond well to Fraxel laser treatments.
+Various techniques are available, and our team of physicians will work together to develop a comprehensive treatment plan for acne scars.

 There is really only one successful treatment for ice pick scars: surgical removal.
 As many as 15-20 scars can be removed in one session.
 Following the surgical removal of ice pick scars, most patients benefit from skin resurfacing using one of several lasers.
 The laser treatments result in soft, smooth, unscarred skin by removing surface layers of the skin.
 The laser treatment is usually performed 6 to 12 weeks after surgical removal of the scars so that the area where the scars have been removed will improve maximally.
 Occasionally, the surgical excision of the scars is performed immediately after laser resurfacing.
 Patients notice a dramatic improvement 4 to 6 weeks after the procedure.